RevealBi/Documentation/docs/user/fields/calculated/information.md

 ---
-title: How to Use Information Calculated Fields in Slingshot
+title: How to Use Information Calculated Fields in Reveal
 _description: Learn how to utilize and test the value of a selected field through Information Calculated Fields.
 ---